SuperFlyTV/SuperConductor/README.md

 In some instances, you might want to run the TSR-Bridge on another computer, for example if you don't have direct network access to the devices you want to control.

-TSR-Bridge can either connect to the SuperConductor ("incoming bridge"), or the SuperConductor can connect to the TSR-Bridge(outgoing bridge).
-Pick the one that works best for you, depending on your network setup, firewalls etc..
+TSR-Bridge can either act as a client which connects to the SuperConductor ("incoming bridge"), or as a server which the SuperConductor can connect to ("outgoing bridge").
+Pick the mode that works best for you, depending on your network setup, firewalls etc..

-## Problems and Issues

-Problems and Issues can be reported here: [Issues](https://github.com/SuperFlyTV/SuperConductor/issues)

-## For Developers
+# For Developers

 Contributions are very much appreciated!